 - "Who in your family does this situation sound familiar to?"

-A good question doesn't seek an answer for me; it seeks to open a door for the client to access their own inner wisdom.
+A good question isn't looking for an answer for me; it's looking to open a door for the client to access their own inner wisdom.
 The answer is always within them.

 In therapy: No one can "heal" another person.
 It's a fallacy.
 Healing is a self-directed process that emerges from the client's own intelligence.
-My role as a therapist is to be a guide, a mirror, a travel companion, and the guardian of the safe space.
-I hold the light while they navigate their inner landscape.
-We heal together, in a co-creative dance where their courage meets my presence.
+My role as a therapist is to be a guide, a mirror, a fellow traveler, and the guardian of the safe space.
+I hold the light as they explore their inner landscape.
+We heal together, in a dance of co-creation where their courage meets my presence.

-Looking back, I see that teaching was my soul's training ground.
+Looking back, I see that teaching was my training ground for the soul.
 It taught me to listen to the unspoken, to be patient with the process, and to believe unconditionally in the latent potential within every human being.

-So, when you choose to begin a therapeutic journey with me, you don't just get my experience as a holistic therapist; you also get the heart of a teacher who knows, without a doubt, that you have everything you need within you to heal, learn, and transform.
+So, when you choose to begin a therapeutic journey with me, you not only gain my experience as a holistic therapist; you also gain the heart of a teacher who knows, without a doubt, that you have within you everything you need to heal, learn, and transform.